 - For picky eaters.
 If you need to hide the ingredients a little more from picky eaters, rather than process the sun dried tomatoes in the food processor, puree them separately in a blender, along with all the seasoning and 1 cup of water.
 This makes a red sauce that you can pour over your veggie ground meat and it will make the dish a more uniform colour of reddish brown, resembling ground meat or soy grounds.
 I make them this way when serving my nieces and nephews and they thought it was store bought “veggie grounds” – aka soy!

 - Seasoning!
 This recipe is generously seasoned and suits our family perfectly.
 However, feel free to adjust the seasoning to your preference.
-To spice it up, add some cayenne pepper, or add a jalapeno pepper into the mix.
+To spice it up, add some cayenne pepper, a drizzle of vegan Buffalo sauce or add a jalapeno pepper into the mix.
 If you want some smokiness, sub half of the called for paprika, with smoked paprika.
 Season the veggie ground mixture to your taste.